10 Fall Boating Destinations: Fall Foliage Cruising

 7. Hudson River Valley, New York

-Gold, crimson and purple colors will welcome you to the Hudson River Valley in New York that combines picture-perfect country roads with fabulous river views.
-Bird watching is big here with bald eagles, herons and egrets making the nearby marshlands their home.
-For an unusual treat, you can also visit the West Point Military Academy or rent a kayak and visit the river coves in perfect bliss.
+Gold, crimson, and purple colors will welcome you to the Hudson River Valley, which offers stunning river views.
+Bird watching is big here with bald eagles, herons, and egrets making the nearby marshlands their home.
+You can also rent a kayak and visit the river coves in perfect bliss.

 8. Lake Nockamixon, Pennsylvania

-This 5,286-acre Nockamixon State Park in Bucks County makes a great day trip to take in fall colors.
-The 1,450-acre lake is popular with anglers and sailors alike, and boating novices can take a narrated tour on a pontoon boat.
+This 5,286-acre Nockamixon State Park in Bucks County makes for a great fall boating trip to take in fall colors.
+The 1,450-acre lake is popular with anglers and sailors alike.

-The park maintains a marina with boat rentals and three other boat-launch areas, so there are plenty of places to get on the water and be dazzled by nature’s fireworks.
+The park maintains a marina with boat rentals and three other boat-launch areas.
+There are plenty of opportunities to go boating and take in the stunning scenic views.

 9. St. Michaels, Maryland